 .azwfiles into the Calibre window.

 - Select the books in the Calibre window which you wish to export.

 - Choose “ePub” as the output format in the top-right of the convert window.

 - Go to the “Page Setup” item in the left list, and configure the conversion:

 - Select “iPad” as the output profile.

 - Hit the “OK” button to begin the conversion.
-It may take a while.
+It will take a while.

 If you have any issues at the decryption step, you should delete your

 Exporting and enjoyment